 - Tri et al. describe Kaleidoscope: An Efficient, Learnable Representation For All Structured Linear Maps, and they show they can learn hand-tuned features in speech pipelines--from scratch!
 Spotlight

 - In CIDR20, paper about our Overton work at Apple including zero-code deep learning, weak supervision, and data slicing (an idea in NeurIPS 19 below).

 - NeurIPS19.
 Preprints, blog posts, and code releases coming soon!

 - Avner, Jian, and Tri discuss how compression of word embeddings changes downstream performance of ML models with a mix of theory and empirical study. spotlight.

 - Fred and Paroma led work about how to do weak supervision for sequential data at multiple scales, e.g., for learning in video.
 Available in Snorkel.
 Also used in the below Nature Comms paper.

 - Vincent, Sen, and Alex describe their work Slice-based Learning: A programming model for residual learning on critical slices.
 Available in Snorkel. blog.

 - Ines, Rex, and Jure describe Hyperbolic Graph Convolutional Neural Networks.
 This builds on our recent interest to understand when it helps to incorporate (non-Euclidean) geometry into state-of-the-art embedding methods.

-- Alison Callahan and Jason A Fries led an amazing effort to apply weak supervision in device surveillance in health records.
+- In NPJ Digital Med., Alison Callahan and Jason A Fries led an amazing effort to apply weak supervision in device surveillance in health records or here.